ryan-spencer1220/mr-robogers-neighborhood/README.md

 ## Description

-_This exercise was designed to showcase the ability to return a given array based on established specifications of user input._
+_This exercise was designed to showcase the importance of loops in programming.
+Users are prompted to enter a number which will return a message upon submission.
+The content of the message will be altered based on the number entered by the user._

 ## Setup/Installation Requirements